-The Company acquired Counsyl for total consideration of \$407.0, consisting of \$279.6 in cash, financed in part by the Amendment to the Facility (see Note 8) and 2,994,251 shares of common stock issued, valued at \$127.4.
+The Company acquired Counsyl for total consideration of \$405.9, consisting of \$278.5 in cash, financed in part by the Amendment to the Facility (see Note 8) and 2,994,251 shares of common stock issued, valued at \$127.4.
 The shares were issued and valued as of July 31, 2018 at a per share market closing price of \$42.53.
+To complete the purchase transaction, the Company incurred approximately \$6.8 of acquisition costs, which were recorded as selling, general and administrative expenses in the period incurred.

 Of the cash consideration, \$5.0 was deposited into an escrow account to fund any post-closing adjustments payable to Myriad based upon differences between the estimated working capital and the actual working capital of Counsyl at closing.
+The working capital was finalized during the quarter ended December 31, 2018 and \$1.1 of the escrow was returned to Myriad as a result of a working capital adjustment which reduced total consideration and goodwill.

 Consideration transferred was allocated to the tangible and intangible assets acquired and liabilities assumed based on their fair values as of the acquisition date.
 Management estimated the fair value of tangible and intangible assets and liabilities in accordance with the applicable accounting guidance for business combinations and utilized the services of third-party valuation consultants.
-The initial allocation of the consideration transferred is based on a preliminary valuation and is subject to potential adjustments.
-Balances subject to adjustment primarily include the valuations of acquired assets (tangible and intangible), liabilities assumed, as well as tax-related matters.
-During the measurement period, the Company may record adjustments to the provisional amounts recognized.
-The Company expects the allocation of the consideration transferred to be final within the measurement period (up to one year from the acquisition date).
+The allocation of the consideration transferred was finalized within the measurement period (which was up to one year from the acquisition date).

-Esti mated Fair Value
+Esti imated Fair Value

 Current assets \$ 42.5

-Intangible assets 292.9
+Intangible assets 290.0

-Equipment 18.9
+Equipment 18.2

 Other assets 0.1

-Goodwill 94.9
+Goodwill 99.3

 Current liabilities (19.6)

 Long term liabilities (0.1)

-Deferred tax liability (7.3)
+Deferred tax liability (9.2)

-Total fair value purchase price \$ 422.3
+Total fair value purchase price \$ 421.2

 Less: Cash acquired (15.3)

-Total consideration transferred \$ 407.0
+Total consideration transferred \$ 405.9